CyberGrandChallenge/Event-FAQ/event_faq.md

 Q2: Yes, as of June 2, 2016.

-Q1: Does Sparring Partner support all fake opponents?
+Q1: Does Sparring Partner support all six fake opponents?

 A1: Yes, as of May 9, 2016.